 How is it diagnosed?

 Your doctor will do a physical exam and ask you about any health problems you've had.
-You'll also be asked if any of your family members have or had heart disease or died suddenly from heart problems.
+You'll also be asked if any family members have or had heart disease or died suddenly from heart problems.

-How is left ventricular hypertrophy (LVH) treated?
+How is LVH treated?

-The best treatment will depend on what caused LVH.
+Treatment will depend on what caused LVH.
 For many people, the focus will be on treating high blood pressure.
 Getting high blood pressure under control may keep LVH from getting worse.
 This can help prevent heart failure.
 It can also help lower the risk of heart attack and stroke.

 Medicines and lifestyle changes are used to treat high blood pressure.
 It may take some time to find the right medicine or medicines for you.
 Work with your doctor by taking your medicines as prescribed and going to all of your follow-up appointments.